NERC-CEH/datalab/architecture/add/06-architecture-deployment.md

 into two namespaces, `prod` and `test`.
 Each namespace shares an ingress controller and there are two external load balancers.
 Storage is dynamically provisioned through a single Gluster cluster.

-The Bara deployment tool is provided with a full configuration file appropriate to the environment so it is possible to run different versions of datalabs in each environment.

 ## Kubernetes Primer